d2l-ai/d2l-en/chapter_deep-learning-computation/use-gpu.md

 try_gpu(), try_gpu(3), try_all_gpus()
 ```

-## ndarray and GPUs
+## `ndarray` and GPUs

-By default, ndarray objects are created on the CPU.
-Therefore, we will see the `@cpu(0)` identifier each time we print an ndarray.
+By default, `ndarray` objects are created on the CPU.
+Therefore, we will see the `@cpu(0)` identifier each time we print an `ndarray`.

 ```{.python .input  n=4}
 x = np.array([1, 2, 3])
 x
 ```

-We can use the `context` property of ndarray to view the device where the ndarray is located.
+We can use the `context` property of `ndarray` to view the device where the `ndarray` is located.
 It is important to note that whenever we want to operate on multiple terms they need to be in the same context.
 For instance, if we sum two variables, we need to make sure that both arguments are on the same device - otherwise MXNet would not know where to store the result or even how to decide where to perform the computation.

 ```{.python .input}
 x.context